kletobias/p2022/_projects/deep-dive-tabular-data-pt-3.md

-The dataset used here has 80 independent variables, of which most are assigned 0, which means that their respective contribution, relative to the other features in terms of lowering the overall *rmse* value is non-existent, judging by the `feature_importances_` method.
+The dataset used here has 80 independent variables, of which most are assigned 0, which means that their respective contribution, relative to the other features in terms of lowering the overall *RMSE* value is non-existent, judging by the `feature_importances_` method.
 The underlying metric is the Gini importance metric, as mentioned earlier.